 \subsection{Converting Ensembles to Cascades}

 For each ensemble in Figure~\ref{fig:ens2cas}, we convert it to a cascade that uses the same set of models.
-During conversion, we set the confidence thresholds such that the cascade performs similar to the ensemble while the FLOPS are minimized.
-By design in cascades some inputs incur more FLOPS than others.
-To compare models we consider the average FLOPS computed over all images in the test set.
+During conversion, we set the confidence thresholds such that the cascade performs similar to the ensemble while the FLOPs are minimized.
+By design in cascades some inputs incur more FLOPs than others.
+So we report the average FLOPs computed over all images in the test set.

-We see that cascades consistently use less computation than the original ensembles and outperform solitary models in all computation regimes and for all architecture families.
-Taking 2 EfficientNet-B2 as an example (see Figure~\ref{fig:ens2cas-efficientnet}), the ensemble initially obtains a similar accuracy to B3 but uses more FLOPS.
-After converting this ensemble to a cascade, we successfully reduce the average FLOPS to 1.3B (1.4x speedup compared to B3) while still maintaining the accuracy of B3.
-Compared to small MobileNetV2 models (FLOPS $<$ 1B) in Figure~\ref{fig:ens2cas-mobilenet}, cascades can also achieve higher accuracy with fewer average FLOPS.
+We see that cascades consistently use less computation than the original ensembles and outperform single models in all computation regimes and for all architecture families.
+Taking 2 EfficientNet-B2 as an example (see Figure~\ref{fig:ens2cas-efficientnet}), the ensemble initially obtains a similar accuracy to B3 but uses more FLOPs.
+After converting this ensemble to a cascade, we successfully reduce the average FLOPs to 1.3B (1.4x speedup over B3) and still achieve B3 accuracy.
+Cascades also outperform small MobileNetV2 models in Figure~\ref{fig:ens2cas-mobilenet}.